Real outcomes from real users

 BIG Copenhagen internship offer in 2 weeks after process-first reorder.

-Architecture Student → Intern at BIG
+Architecture Student to Intern at BIG

 Form-letter rejections from BIG, COBE, and three Stockholm firms within 3 days of each submission.
 Application deadlines closing.

 James, a fourth-year B.Arch student, had no idea what BIG was actually looking for.
-The Firm Match feature surfaced that BIG indexes heavily on conceptual diagrams and process work — and he had it, just buried mid-book.
+The Firm Match feature surfaced that BIG indexes heavily on conceptual diagrams and process work, and he had it, just buried mid-book.
 He cut 9 weak pages and pushed his process-first projects to the front.
 BIG Copenhagen wrote back two days after his resubmit.

 What the AI flagged Strongest process material is buried on pages 22-25 of a 32-page deck.
-BIG Match score 72% — high but not enough; reviewers in 90-second triage rarely reach page 22.
+BIG Match score 72%, high but not enough; reviewers in 90-second triage rarely reach page 22.

-- BIG Copenhagen — Summer Internship (accepted)
+- BIG Copenhagen, Summer Internship (accepted)

-- COBE — Internship (declined)
+- COBE, Internship (declined)

 - Pre-internship: unpaid student work